developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ## Relative Coordinates For Button-Specific Positioning

-For positioning related tags(buttonLeft, buttonTop, buttonHeight, buttonWidth) you can give the value as either the absolute measure in pixel or you can use the constants like `deviceheight` and `devicewidth` and perform some basic mathematical operations on them.
-The `deviceheight` and `devicewidth` will be automatically substituted internally with that respective device screenheight and screenwidth.
-By using these constants we can generate single generic button.xml for all similar devices.
+For positioning related tags(buttonLeft, buttonTop, buttonHeight, buttonWidth) provide the value as either the absolute measure in pixels or constants such as `deviceheight` and `devicewidth` and perform the basic mathematical operations on them.
+The `deviceheight` and `devicewidth` are automatically substituted internally with the respective device screenheight and screenwidth.
+By using these constants, a single generic button.xml can be created for all similar devices.
 Only one mathematical operation should be used for this.

 #### Valid Examples